 If you can’t go to the Rockies, go to Mt.
 Katahdin.
-At 5,270 ft, Katahdin is not the tallest mountain in the east, but it is without a doubt the most Rocky-esque hike the Appalachians have to offer.
+At 5,270 ft, Katahdin is not the tallest mountain in the east, but it is the tallest mountain in Maine and without a doubt the most Rocky-esque hike the Appalachians have to offer.

 Before we dive into the hike, a quick sidenote is in order… Moose are basically the equivalent of squirrels in this area.
 The golden road, as well as a few areas in Baxter State park, are as close as it gets to a sure shot when it comes to moose sightings – particularly in the spring and early summer.
 Although it’s supposedly “difficult” to spot moose later in the summer, it took us about five minutes of searching along the Golden Road before we saw a female moose and her calf hanging out along the side of the road.
 On a previous visit earlier in the season, we spotted 17 moose over the course of a few days.